Henrietta Shore: Carmel: 1928–1950

 Shore moved to Carmel-by-the-Sea, California in the late 1920s, then an important art colony and resort, following in the footsteps of Weston.
 The natural beauty of Carmel provided Shore with ample painting inspiration.
-During the summer of 1928 the Johan Hagemeyer Studio-Gallery in Carmel staged a solo exhibition of Shore's work, accompanied by a program of modern Norwegian music.
-A major retrospective of her paintings appeared in the fall of 1930 at Carmel's Denny-Watrous Gallery, which showed her art two years later at the “Portfolio Exhibition” and at the “Black & White Show” sponsored by the Carmel Art Association.
-In February 1934 she joined fellow Carmelite artists Stanley Wood and John O’Shea and donated her paintings to a sale of original art in support of the controversial Scottsboro Defense Fund, which was intended to free nine black men falsely accused of rape.
+During the summer of 1928, the Johan Hagemeyer Studio-Gallery in Carmel staged a solo exhibition of Shore's work, accompanied by a program of modern Norwegian music.
+A major retrospective of her paintings appeared in the fall of 1930 at Carmel's Denny-Watrous Gallery, which showed her art two years later at the "Portfolio Exhibition" and at the "Black & White Show" sponsored by the Carmel Art Association.
+In February 1934, she joined fellow Carmelite artists Stanley Wood and John O'Shea and donated her paintings to a sale of original art in support of the controversial Scottsboro Defense Fund, which was intended to free nine black men falsely accused of rape.
 That same year she exhibited local scenes at the Exhibition of Public Works of Art in Washington, D.C., and San Francisco.
 During this period she exhibited locally at the Legion of Honor and the de Young Museum.
 She also had shows in New York and Paris.
 Despite these shows, Shore struggled financially during the Depression and slipped into relative obscurity, just as Weston began to achieve fame.
 Like many artists during this time, Shore relied on government commissions for income.
-In 1936 she received a commission for six murals from the Treasury Department's Section of Painting and Sculpture.
+In 1936, she received a commission for six murals from the Treasury Department's Section of Painting and Sculpture.
 These murals, like many New Deal art commissions, focus on scenes of industry and work.
 Shore painted four lunettes for the Santa Cruz Post Office: Fishing Industry, Limestone Quarry Industry, Artichoke industry, and Brussel Sprouts Industry.
 She painted Artichoke Pickers in the Old Customhouse in Monterey and Monterey Bay 1880-1910 in the Monterey Post Office.
 These murals were her last prominent works.

 Later life and death 1950–1963

 Shore spent her last years in poverty.
 She had to sell her Weston photographs to survive and became increasingly depressed.
-In 1951 her studio was at the Sundial Lodge on Monte Verde Street and 7th Avenue, in Carmel.
+In 1951, her studio was at the Sundial Lodge on Monte Verde Street and 7th Avenue, in Carmel.
 She once gave the lodge owner, Allen Knight, a painting as her rent payment.

-Sometime in the late 1950s her neighbors had her institutionalized.
+Sometime in the late 1950s, her neighbours had her institutionalized.
 Her friend, Jehanne Bietry Salinger, said about the matter, "some so-called 'do-gooders' went to her studio, found it disorganized, and had Henrietta committed to an asylum.
 If I had been in Carmel, I would never have permitted it, since she was in no way insane.
 I still can not think about this without being heartbroken."

 Shore died in 1963 at the age of 83 in a mental institution in San Jose, California.